andrewchyn/Sekiro-Analyzer/README.md

 -TASER_PIN is the pin the relay is plugged into - Does not need to be used.

 If you want something else to happen when you die, you want to edit the "taser()" function.
 You can also comment out the printing out of values.
+Script essentially looks at a screenshot and spits out a value of "how similar" the screenshot is to the original using the structural similarity index, this is probably overkill as we are only screenshotting a homogenous region of pixels, but can be repurposed for other projects.